 All sorts of people, from experienced professionals to the newest of neophytes, offer up rules on how to write, what to write, the order of scenes, types of characters, rules about rules for every flavor of writing from nonfiction to flash fiction.
 The rules offered by one author are often contradicted by the rules of another.
-The writer searches and sorts through all of this looking for the secret rules for writers.
+The new writer searches and sorts through all of this looking for the secret rules for writers.
 She seems to think there is a secret out there that once unveiled will lead him down a petal-strewn path to a shiny finished manuscript and a publication contract.

 The secret rule is:

 There is no secret.
 Nor is there one, right path to publication.
-The only real rules to writing are those of grammar, syntax, and editor guidelines.
-And even those rules can be broken, if you have an understanding of what you are doing and why.
+The only real rules for writing are those of grammar, syntax, and editor guidelines.
+And even those rules can be broken if you have an understanding of what you are doing and why.

 Is there harm in reading the advice of others?
 Possibly.
 If your attempt to “follow the rules” drowns your muse in the overload of information, freezes her in the quandary between opposing rules, or blocks her with rules that don’t apply.

 I propose that as you immerse yourself in the “how-to” books and articles that you will undoubtedly seek out, make two hard and fast rules.